intan58/intan58/README.md

 - 👋 Hi, I’m @intan58
 - 👀 I’m interested in computer and design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on design
-- 📫 How to reach me ...
+- 📫 How to reach me intanmusyaadah@gmail.com

 <!---
 intan58/intan58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.